ErikaJacobs/Personal-Website/content/post/Learning From Teaching/index.md

 Currently, I am not slated to teach at Chandler-Gilbert during the summer or fall semesters of 2020.
 While I enjoy teaching, teaching on top of a full time job can be *very* difficult - especially when it's a class that you've never taught before.
 I feel like my teaching days are just beginning, yet I do need a break to focus on other aspects of my life.
 I will definitely revisit the idea of teaching in Spring 2021 and go from there :smile:

 One of the things I'm looking to focus on during this break is my website and data-related projects.
 Expect to see more content coming soon!
 One thing I'd love to do eventually is start a "Data for Dummies" Youtube series and show people how to do a variety of data-related tasks.
-I feel like there's a huge market for teachers in the realm of data analytics, especially with more complex processes.
+I feel like there's a huge market for teachers with good communication skills in the field, especially with more complex processes.
 Through learning on my own, I've found that most data science-related tutorials and guides assume a ton of technical knowledge that newcomers might not have.
 I'd love to help bridge that gap eventually!

 I also wanted to spend more time with friends and family, but it doesn't seem like that will be happening given the current COVID-19 state of things.
 Luckily, social distancing gives plenty of time for new content :wink: